Strategie, Ethik und Organisation

 Stimmberechtigte Mitglieder:

-- Frank Monteny, Director General, Belgian Federal Science Policy Office, Chairman
+- Frank Monteny, Director General, Belgian Federal Science Policy Office, Chair

 - Claude Bragard, Université de Louvain-La-Neuve